JamesUgbanu/Ecommerce-mobile-template/README.md

 # E-commerce Template using React Native and Expo

 This is a simple e-commerce template built with React Native and Expo.
 It provides a basic structure and components to help you kickstart your e-commerce app development.
+Link to the UX design can be found [here](https://www.figma.com/file/h8Qh89sALKZK9Ru38NDg1u/E-Commerce-App-Design-(Community))

 ## Screenshots